MST47/hello-world/Readme.md

 Welcome to the HelloWorld repository.
 This is a simple demonstration repository to get started with GitHub.

 ## Introduction
-This repository contains a basic "Hello, World!" example code.
+This repository contains a basic "Hello, World!" example code for Python.

 ## Usage
 You can run the `hello_world.py` file to see the "Hello, World!" message printed to the console.